 Guided tours & programmes

 On tour, not just IN the National Park, but ‘WITH’ it too.
-Rangers and guides show you the parts of the park which you might not have discovered by yourself.
+Our rangers and guides show you the parts of the park which you might not have discovered by yourself.
 Numerous programme points and adventure-packed guided tours open your eyes to the fundamentals of the natural surroundings.
 Observe the ibex or follow the experts in the Hohe Tauern National Park on winter snow-shoe hikes.

 Interesting facts about the Hohe Tauern: